Game Preview: Iowa Wild vs. Coachella Valley Firebirds

 TOP TEAMS

 The Iowa Wild and Coachella Valley Firebirds have been two of the best teams in the American Hockey League since late December.
 Iowa has lost just once in regulation since Dec.
-28 (9-1-0-1) and enters Thursday's contest riding an eight-game point streak (7-0-0-1).
-Coachella Valley has picked up points in 13 consecutive games.
+28 (9-1-1-1) and enters Saturday's contest riding a nine-game point streak (7-0-1-1).
+Coachella Valley has picked up points in 14 consecutive games.
 The last time the Firebirds lost in regulation came on Dec.
 20, 2022 vs. Tucson.

 - Joey Daccord has won each of his last seven starts